illinois-mla/syllabus/README.md

 ## <span style="color:Red">Homework</span>

 Homework is an important part of the course where you will have an opportunity to apply the techniques you are learning to problems relevant to the analysis of scientific data.
-All assignments are listed within the [Course Outline](#course-outline).
+All assignments are listed within the [Course Outline](#course-outline) and distributed through PrairieLearn.
+You will submit your homework via your privae Github repository.

 ## <span style="color:Red">Projects</span>